 It doesn't matter how long Jesus lived when it comes to His active obedience.
 He did everything necessary according to the Law--including being the sacrifice for sins.
 What matters is that He is God in flesh (John 1:1, 14; Col. 2:9); and because of His divine nature (Jesus is both divine and human, see the Two Natures of Christ), His obedience is perfect and of infinite value.
-Therefore, He is able to impute to us, by faith (Rom.
-5:1), his righteousness so that we have a righteousness that is not our own (Phil.
+Therefore, He is able to impute to us by faith (Rom.
+5:1) His righteousness so that we have a righteousness that is not our own (Phil.
 3:9).

 Jesus' active obedience is the teaching that He fulfilled the Law.
 He was born under the Law (Gal.
-4:4) and fulfilled the Law perfectly because he never sinned; that is, He never broke the Law (1 Peter 2:22).
+4:4) and fulfilled the Law perfectly because He never sinned; that is, He never broke the Law (1 Peter 2:22).
 It is called active obedience because it is something that Christ did in an active sense by walking, talking, fulfilling the legal requirements of Old Testament law.
-This is in contrast to the passive obedience which states that Christ allowed himself to be led to the cross to be crucified and thereby atone for our sins.
+This is in contrast to the passive obedience which states that Christ allowed Himself to be led to the cross to be crucified, and thereby atone for our sins.